tacone/coffee/README.md

 "tacone/coffee": "dev-master"
 ```

-Then add the coffe provider to the providers list in
+Then add the coffee provider to the providers list in
  `app/config/app.php`:

 ```